HaroonSaifi17/PortfolioV3/public/blog/how-to-setup-zoneless-angular-project.md

 ## Conclusion

-In this blog i give you the brief introduction of zone.js, how to setup zoneless project and how to use angular signal's for change detection.
+In this blog i give you the brief introduction of zone.js, how to set up zoneless project and how to use angular signal's for change detection.
 I hope you like this blog.
 If you have any question then feel free to ask me in email.